-For most parents in the US, daycare is one of the largest weekly expenses.
-High daycare costs per week can really add up.
-For families with more than one kid, the amount is sometimes larger than even the monthly mortgage payment.
+For most parents in the U.S., daycare is one of the largest weekly expenses.
+High daycare costs can add up.
+For families with more than one kid, the amount is sometimes higher than even the monthly mortgage payment.
 In 24 states, childcare costs more than tuition.

-According to the US Census Bureau, daycare costs in US have almost doubled in the last 25 years.
-Policy makers suggest that daycare costs shouldn’t be more than 10% of a household budget.
-But daycare usually costs parents about 30% of their income.
+According to the U.S. Census Bureau, daycare costs in the U.S. have almost doubled in the last 25 years.
+Policymakers suggest that daycare costs shouldn’t be more than 10% of a household budget — but daycare usually costs parents about 30% of their income.

-The most important factor is the state and the city which you live.
-It is not difficult to understand that states with high cost of living are costly in all aspects, including childcare.
+The most important factor is the state and the city in which you live.
+States with a high cost of living are costly in all aspects, including childcare.
 Some of the most expensive states are New York, Colorado, Massachusetts, California, and Washington.
-That’s pretty on-par with what you’d expect.
-Except Washington is a little surprising.

 Childcare costs for infants and toddlers are the highest as they need constant attention.
 As a child grows, costs decrease with age.
-National Association of Child Care Resource & Referral Agencies (NACCRRA) estimates that for babies and toddlers, the average cost of center-based daycare is $243 weekly.
-The average cost of daycare for a 4-year-old, pre school child is $183.25 weekly.
-Quite a difference.
+The National Association of Child Care Resource & Referral Agencies (NACCRRA) estimates that for babies and toddlers, the average cost of center-based daycare is $243 weekly.
+The average cost of daycare for a 4-year-old/preschool child is $183.25 weekly — quite a difference.
 We’ll get into more numbers down below.

-The level of daycare is an important factor to consider.
-For example, licensed daycare centers are generally more expensive than those that are non-licensed.
-Hiring a nanny is the most costly option.
+The type of daycare is an important factor to consider.
+For example, licensed daycare centers are generally more expensive than those that are non-licensed, and hiring a nanny is the most costly option.
 You may also choose to hire an au pair — see our research on how much an au pair costs.

 Understandably, the cost of daycare varies almost proportionately to the number of hours you keep your child under the care of others.
-But if you are lucky, you will find centers that offer discounts on the total daycare cost for full day kids and also when siblings stay in the same facility.
+Some centers do offer discounts on the total daycare cost for full-day care or siblings using the same facility.

 Daycare Costs per Week by State and Age Group

-The following list shows the average full-time weekly center-based daycare cost in different states for various age groups.
+The following table shows the average full-time, center-based daycare costs per week in different states for various age groups.

 Source: Child Care Aware of America, a non-profit organization based in the United States.